hyperbrew/bolt-cep/README.md

 - Lightning Fast Hot Module Replacement (HMR)
 - Write Modern ES6 in both the JavaScript and ExtendScript layers
+- Choose Svelte, React, or Vue for your frontend framework
 - Type-safe ExtendScript with Types-for-Adobe
 - End-to-End Type Safety with evalTS()
 - Easily configure in cep.config.ts